 The process of manufacturing an antique effect or vintage-looking mirror

 The process of creating an antiqued glass mirror panel or tile is very much an artistic one; a variety of secret techniques will be used to build up the right level of ‘foxing’ (aging) and achieve the exact look sought.
 For example, ‘Mercury Sparkle’ is a slightly distressed effect and catches the light only slightly to sparkle as the name suggests, whereas ‘Heavy Mercury’ recreates the look of vintage mirror glass that is hundreds of years old, has degraded significantly, and reflects very little light.
 The ‘Fossil’ range features larger distressed and aged areas, and these can then also be tinted with colours such as Bronze, Gold or Silver.
-In addition, the glass itself can be tinted, with current colour choices including beautiful blues, greens and browns.
+In addition, the glass itself can be tinted, with colour choices including beautiful blues, greens and browns.

 Mirror glass as art

-Uses for antique-style mirror glass
+Uses for Dominic Schuster’s mirror and glass